appstersio/krates-registrator/README.md

 Connect to etcd at given address.

+Also enables dynamic policy `config etcd_path: ...` loading, which is disabled per default.

 ## Policy

 A declarative function mapping `Kontena::Registrator::Docker::Container` states to etcd nodes having a key and value.